patrickm02L/code-resources/README.md

 The first year of teaching myself how to code was really hard because I didn't know where to start or what to look for.
 Even now, I'm still trying to figure it out, but I'm much more aware of my surroundings.

 Though I wasn't coding, I was collecting a bunch of resources for coding, getting familiar with the terminiology, and tweeting at folks here and there for some guidance.
 I've created this reference for future learners.

+Everything that I've listed are resources I've used myself.
+If you have any questions feel free to drop me a line: patrickm02L@gmail.com.
 Enjoy!

 *This is a list in progress, and I'll keep adding resources to it as I find them.*